xmonader/info_foundation/docs/collaboration/contributing_in_agile_org.md

 My personal estimate is that less than 30% of existing professionals have the skill to be a good agile contributor.

-An good agile contributor needs to be aware or willing to become aware, this means
+An good agile Coordinator needs to work on self improvement:

 - understand own shortcomings
 - love him/herself and can love others